firefly-oss/lib-transactional-engine/docs/REFERENCE_CARD.md

 ## Parameter injection in step signatures
 Use annotations for multi-parameter injection to avoid manual context lookups:
 - `@FromStep("stepId") SomeType arg` — injects result from another step.
+- `@FromCompensationResult("stepId") SomeType arg` — injects the return value of a compensation for a given step id (available after rollback).
+- `@CompensationError("stepId") Throwable err` — injects the Throwable thrown by a compensation of a given step id (null if that compensation did not run or did not error).
 - `@Input SomeType arg` — injects current step input (typed value from `StepInputs`).
 - `@Header("X-Name") String arg` — injects a specific outbound header.
 - `@Headers Map<String,String> headers` — injects all outbound headers.
 - `@Variable("key") T arg` — injects a variable by key.
 - `@Variables Map<String,Object> vars` — injects all variables.
 - `SagaContext ctx` — always available if you need full context.
+- `@Required` (parameter-level) — fail fast if the resolved value is null at invocation time.

 Set or mutate variables using:
 - `@SetVariable("k")` — on method return, store value into `SagaContext` variables under key `"k"`.

+Validation notes
+- Exactly one implicit, unannotated non-SagaContext parameter is allowed per method (treated as the step input).
+Additional unannotated parameters cause a validation error.
+- `@CompensationError` parameter type must be assignable to `Throwable`.

 Copy‑paste template
 ```java